edjepaz/bootstrap/README.md

 - Windows 10/11
 - PowerShell 5.1 or later
+- Git for Windows
+- GitHub account with access to your private scripts repository
 - Internet connection
-- winget (pre-installed on Windows 11, available on Windows 10)